vexx32/chocolatey.org/chocolatey/Website/Views/Documentation/Files/CentralManagementSetupDatabase.md

 #### Script to Prepare SQL Server Express

 The following is a script for SQL Server Express.
 You may be configuring a default instance.
-This should be run on the computer that has SQL Server Express installed as it will have the right binaries necessary for accessing SQL Server programmatically
+This should be run on the computer that has SQL Server Express installed as it will have the right binaries necessary for accessing SQL Server programmatically.

+> :warning: **WARNING**
+>
+> This script is SQL Server version dependent!
+Please see the TODO in the script below and adjust accordingly.

 ```powershell
 # https://docs.microsoft.com/en-us/sql/tools/configuration-manager/tcp-ip-properties-ip-addresses-tab